davidarchanjo/spring-certified-developer-study-guide/README.md

 [@After](https://www.eclipse.org/aspectj/doc/next/aspectj5rt-api/org/aspectj/lang/annotation/After.html) - used to mark a method to be executed after the matching join point finishes, whether normally or by throwing an exception;

-[@AfterReturning](https://www.eclipse.org/aspectj/doc/next/aspectj5rt-api/org/aspectj/lang/annotation/AfterReturning.html) - used to mark a method to be executed after only if the matching joint point completes normally;
+[@AfterReturning](https://www.eclipse.org/aspectj/doc/next/aspectj5rt-api/org/aspectj/lang/annotation/AfterReturning.html) - used to mark a method to be executed after the matching joint point only if it completes normally without throwing exception;

-[@AfterThrowing](https://www.eclipse.org/aspectj/doc/next/aspectj5rt-api/org/aspectj/lang/annotation/AfterThrowing.html) - used to mark a method to be executed after only if the matching join point exits by throwing an exception;
+[@AfterThrowing](https://www.eclipse.org/aspectj/doc/next/aspectj5rt-api/org/aspectj/lang/annotation/AfterThrowing.html) - used to mark a method to be executed after the matching join point only if it exits by throwing an exception;

 [@Around](https://www.eclipse.org/aspectj/doc/next/aspectj5rt-api/org/aspectj/lang/annotation/Around.html) - used to mark a method to be executed before and after a Joint Point.
 </br></br>